 Switching from using Pinterest for personal use to using Pinterest for business will require a bit of strategy and planning.
-It will initially take some time to get things set up, but once you get a good system in place, you can manage your Pinterest account in a reasonable amount of time.
+Creating a good Pinterest management workflow will initially take some time to get things set up, but once you get a good system in place, you can manage your Pinterest account in a reasonable amount of time, and you can do the work whenever you like.

-Here's how I find time to promote my own business on Pinterest without giving up my core, focused work time.
+Here's the strategy I use to find time to promote my own business on Pinterest without giving up my core, focused work time.

 I earn a commission for purchases made through links on this page.

-I used to find my pins this way, and it took a full two work days every month to schedule my Pinterest pins.
+I used to find content to pin directly on Pinterest.
+I would search through hundreds of Pinterest posts looking for great, relevant pins.
+Then I'd click through to the original site of each one to make sure they linked to quality material.
+Working this way required two full work days every month to schedule my Pinterest pins.
 That's two days I could have been using to write new articles, or create new products, or hang out with my kids, or read a good book!

 That's why I don't use Pinterest much for finding items to pin anymore.